Scottish Youth Cup

 previously under-19 teams.
 The competition started in 1983–84 and is open to all clubs in full membership of SFA.

-The competition's first winners, Celtic, have won the competition 15 times, more than any other club.
-Rangers are the current holders, having defeated Hearts in the final of the 2021–22 competition.
+The competition's first winners, Celtic, have won the competition 16 times, more than any other club.
+Kilmarnock are the current holders, after defeating Dundee in the final of the 2024–25 competition.

 The final of the 2019–20 season and the whole of the 2020–21 competition was not held due to COVID-19 pandemic.